Skip to content

 Cookies and Site Data menu in Chrome

-3. Scroll to the Sites that can always use cookies option and click on the Add button.
+3. Scroll to the Sites that can always use the cookies option and click on the Add button.

 Add Site to Allow Cookies and Site Data setting